akon47/screen-share/README.md

   <img alt="GitHub starts" src="https://img.shields.io/github/stars/akon47/screen-share">
 </p>

-This is a project where you can easily share your screen.
+This is a frontend project for easily share your screen.

 ![image](https://user-images.githubusercontent.com/49547202/198860631-a11e2db2-38c0-40d8-a5bc-40a08e2bf335.png)